 These are things I want to celebrate in my students.

-So, inspired by this year’s Winter Olympics and drawing on the symbol pictured above, I created a piano festival based on five key aspects of musicianship:
+So, inspired by this year’s Winter Olympics and drawing on the five colored rings in the Olympic logo, I created a piano festival based on five key aspects of musicianship:

 This festival is based on a series of weekly “events” – students will have the opportunity to choose which events they would like to “train” for and participate in.